 How Do I Become a Phlebotomist? – Education & Career Guide 2022

 If you’ve ever wanted to work with a medical team without necessarily going through several years of training, here’s your chance.
 Becoming a phlebotomist is what you need.
-To land a job as a phlebotomist technician, you just need to get a good phlebotomy training program from an accredited school and acquire a certificate to practice.
+To land a phlebotomist technician, you need to get a good phlebotomy training program from an accredited school and acquire a certificate to practice.
 It only takes 10-15 minutes of reading to learn all this.

-With satisfactory pay for the work they do and the little time it takes before earning begins, more students are choosing this career.
+With satisfactory pay for their work and the little time it takes before earning begins, more students are choosing this career.
 Also, becoming a phlebotomist is a smart way to start a great career in the healthcare field.